Skip to main content

 Start typing / followed by the command name.
 The popover narrows the list in real time across both command names and their aliases.
 For commands that accept subcommands (for example /voice on), continue typing after a space and the popover switches to subcommand completions automatically.

-The popover merges local commands (handled directly by the Herm client) with gateway commands fetched from GET /api/commands — including skills, plugins, and MCP prompts registered with your Hermes gateway.
+The popover merges local commands (handled directly by the Herm client) with gateway commands discovered from the live Hermes gateway, including skills, plugins, and MCP prompts.
 The tables on this page cover the built-in local commands.
 Gateway commands appear in the same popover once the connection is established.

 Command categories